shwethakunjur/comp423-course-notes/docs/tutorials/rust-setup.md

 git init
 ```

+**Add a Dev Container**

-**Add a Dev Container configuration file called .devcontainer.json that contains the following content:**
+* Add a directory called .devcontainer and add a configuration file within this directory called .devcontainer.json that contains the following content:

 ```
 {